-One of the requirements for our Thanksgiving was that each family had to bring a dish from their country.
+One of the requirements for our Thanksgiving is that each family had to bring a dish from their country.
 We had Indian Samosas with chutney, South Indian idlis with another type of chutney, Mexican minced meat stuffing and chicken, a French beet creation (our French friend said it was French but didn’t have a name for it), baked brie in puff pastry, and another French potato dish.
 Even though I’m American and made all the traditional American Thanksgiving food, I also had to represent the Moroccan side of our family to stay true to the spirit of our multicultural Thanksgiving.
 So I chose Moroccan chicken with lemon and olives and a Moroccan-inspired stuffing.

 Since there is no such thing as stuffing in Morocco, googling “Moroccan stuffing” got me nowhere, I had to create my own.
 If you’re interested in making stuffing with a Moroccan twist, adding in dates, almonds, pears and Moroccan spices, here’s how I did it.
 And by the way, this was one of the most popular dishes on Thanksgiving.
 I made two stuffings, a traditional and a Moroccan-inspired, and everyone except my cousin, who is a meat and potatoes kind of guy, preferred the Moroccan.